 Last year, another place you could see scuba diving Santa was at the Osaka aquarium kaiyukan.
 I am sure due to the popularity of the event and the attention it received they will run it again this year.
 You could see Santa swimming in one of the tanks and feeding some of the fish.

 In my own prefecture of Saitama, the city of Tokorozawa holds a “Find Santa” event.
-This year it will be on December 14th at the aviation park.
+It is usually held in the Tokorozawa aviation park.
 100 Santa gather for the children to meet and then parade around the town.
-More information for this year will be available in the coming weeks on the Tokorozawa events page https://www.snw.co.jp/~machizou/
+The information is generally released on the Tokorozawa local website Machizou.